How to Get a Funded Trading Account with The Funded Trader

 An advanced version of the Royal, the Royal Pro provides more trader-friendly features:

-• Soft breach model: Account pauses instead of failing if daily drawdown is exceeded
+• Soft breach model: Account pauses instead of failing if the daily drawdown is exceeded

 • Drawdown resets daily at 5 PM EST